John Payne (actor): Accident

 On the evening of March 1, 1961, when Payne was 48, he suffered extensive, life-threatening injuries when struck by a car when he was crossing Madison Avenue in New York City.
-It had been raining, and the driver, future billionaire hedge fund manager Bernard Selz, claimed he had not seen Payne.
+It had been raining, and the driver claimed he had not seen Payne.
 Payne was tossed into the air, and came down facefirst into the car's windshield, which then shattered, causing extensive facial lacerations, including damaging both his eyes.
 His left leg was broken in five places, and he suffered a skull fracture.

 Payne was taken to Roosevelt Hospital (now named Mount Sinai West), where he had facial surgery.
 He was in a hip cast for five-and-a-half months.
 He claimed his full recovery was due to doctors telling him that a patient's attitude is important, and he always remained optimistic.

 One of Payne's first public appearances during this period was as a guest panelist on the popular CBS Sunday night game show What's My Line?
 In the December 3, 1961, episode, regular panelist Dorothy Kilgallen introduced Payne by saying, "He's been in the hospital after a very bad accident.
 So it's good to see him fit as a fiddle and all in one piece."
 Regular panelist Bennett Cerf remarked, "Good to see you here, John.
 Glad to see you beat that car on Madison Avenue that bumped into you."